imperial-genomics-facility/igf-pipeline-help/data_access.md

 ## Overview

 A local installation of [iRODS server](http://eliot.med.ic.ac.uk:8080/idrop-web) is used for the data handover to the users.
-A copy of data is kept in this server only for a limited time and then automatically removed after the data transfer deadline.
+A copy of the data is kept in this server only for a limited time and then automatically removed after the data transfer deadline.
 Access to this server is restricted by the Imperial College's firewall.
-Users are only allowed to access this server once they are connected to the college's network (either direct or VPN access).
+Users are only allowed to access this server, once they are connected to the college's network (either direct or VPN access).

 ## Browser based file transfer

-* Connect to Imperial colege network (direct LAN conection or set up [VPN](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/method/set-up-vpn/))
+* Connect to Imperial College network (direct LAN connection or set up [VPN](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/method/set-up-vpn/))
 * Go to [http://eliot.med.ic.ac.uk:8080/idrop-web](http://eliot.med.ic.ac.uk:8080/idrop-web) and log in using your login credentials

 ## Command line file transfer

 ### Steps for setting up iRODS client in HPC CX1

-* Create directory .irods under home (e.g., mkdir -p ~/.irods)
+* Create directory `.irods` under home (e.g. `mkdir -p ~/.irods`)
 * Create iRODS environment file .irods/irods_environment.json
 * Copy following configuration to the above mentioned file (replace USERNAME with your actual username)